-The primary function of the University Police Department is to protect the welfare and safety of our students, faculty and visitors.
-The preservation of law and order, the protection of property, the apprehension and prosecution of offenders and the enforcement of policies are also important duties.
+The primary function of the University Police Department is to aid in the success of the students at Lehigh.
+We accomplish this goal by having the goal of student success guide our actions.
+We strive to protect the welfare and safety of our students, faculty, and visitors.
+The preservation of law and order, the protection of property, the apprehension and prosecution of offenders, and the enforcement of policies are also important duties.

-The Lehigh University Police Department consists of a Chief, an Assistant Chief, one Captain, three Lieutenants, four Sergeants, twenty four Patrol Officers, four Security Guards, six Police Dispatchers (including part-time), Business Manager, and twenty-five part-time Events Staff.
-The Department also has a police substation located at the Farrington Square complex as well as 3rd & New Street in Bethlehem.
+The Lehigh University Police Department consists of the AVP of Campus Safety, the Assistant Chief, one Captain, three Lieutenants, four Sergeants, eighteen Patrol Officers, six Police Dispatchers, an Administrative Director, a Business Manager, four full-time Security Guards, and nine part-time Security Guards.
+The Department also has a police substation located at 3rd & New Street in Bethlehem.

 Lehigh University Police Department reports all crimes to the Pennsylvania Uniform Crime Reporting System (UCR), which is compiled by the Pennsylvania State Police Bureau of Research and Development.
 In addition, Lehigh University Police reports annually to the Department of Education as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and the Higher Education Opportunity Act.
 Reports are also shared, if requested, with local Police Departments.